 What is the 75 Day Hard?

-The #75HARD Challenge is the newest diet and exercise trend all over the Internet.
+The #75HARD Challenge is the newest diet and exercise trend all over social media.
 The challenge lasts 75 days of following clearly set rules about your diet, workouts, and personal development.
 There are no cheat days allowed, and if participants do break even 1 rule, they start back at day one.

 Who started 75 HARD?